 LACC is currently undergoing a transformation as its comprehensive facilities master plan is underway.
-With a \$300 million dollar bond program in the works, LACC will open its new Science and Technology Building this fall.
-This new building will be the home to Chemistry, Dental Technology, Life Science, and Nursing, providing comprehensive state of that art instruction in building careers for our students.
+With a \$300 million dollar bond program in the works, LACC has opened the new Science and Technology Building as of Fall 2009.
+This new building is the new home to Chemistry, Dental Technology, Life Science, and Nursing that provides comprehensive state-of-the-art instruction in building careers for our students.